Geonovum/ogc-api-testbed/docs/docs/setup/platform.md

 ## Steps and Workflows

-These can be used to setup a running server from zero.
+Below is a shortened version how to setup and maintain a testbed server instance from zero.
+In a [dedicated HOWTO Platform](/howto/howto_platform.md) all steps are described in great detail.

 ### Prerequisites